 Are you a retail leader?
 If so, you’re probably slammed with new and frightening business questions right now.
 As eCommerce poaches market share from the world of brick and mortar, and global supply chain fails repeatedly, your customers are more demanding than ever.
 Are they looking to your competitors to buy products?
 Are industry titans like Amazon crowding you out?
 Perhaps an expert’s insight will help you make the right decisions in this turbulent world.
-For just that reason, the Expert ENGINE team held interviews with retail thought leaders in our longstanding network, like retail leader Jeff, to help our clients and other industry professionals to gain insight into this ever-changing marketplace.
+For just that reason, the Expert by Big Village team held interviews with retail thought leaders in our longstanding network, like retail leader Jeff, to help our clients and other industry professionals to gain insight into this ever-changing marketplace.
 Read in-depth insights from Jeff below:

 All About Jeff –Retail Expert for 30 Years

 Currently a CEO, leadership coach, retail analyst and international author, Jeff possesses 30 years of experience as an executive leader for three household names in retail.
 Jeff’s career history spans big box, home improvement and major outlet bookselling.
 Now, at his own consultancy, Jeff leverages a “business world hybrid” approach, sharing advisory insights and creating structured blueprints for retail clients to achieve success.
 In our interview, Jeff discusses his new book, successful in-store experience models, products and pricing, customer feedback, success stories, suggestions for c-suite innovation, employee training that really works, and case studies of physical establishments self-reinventing to include digital access for their customers.